Living with vaginismus can make penetrative sex impossible.

 What Are The Symptoms Of Vaginismus?

-- Sharp pain if penetration is attempted
+- You experience a sharp pain if penetration is attempted

-- Involuntary spasms of the vaginal wall
+- You experience involuntary spasms of the vaginal wall

-Living With Vaginismus
+Living With Vaginismus | Jade's Story

 What does vaginismus feel like?

 I have to remind myself to relax.
 You hear about people with hidden traumas and that connection to vaginismus because something horrible happened to them but this just appeared out of nowhere.

 Have you had to overcome emotional and physical barriers living with this disorder?

 Vaginal sex is impossible for me so that’s not something I consider when I’m having sex.
-Accepting that took a long time too but eventually it became second nature and allowed me to stop focusing on the condition as a negative.
+Accepting that took a long time too, but eventually it became second nature and allowed me to stop focusing on the condition as a negative.

 What happens if there is a potential for penetration?

-Whenever anything comes into contact with your vagina it seizes up, it’s an involuntary spasm, even if you’re relaxed it just happens.
+Whenever anything comes into contact with my vagina it seizes up, it’s an involuntary spasm, even if you’re relaxed it just happens.